NICEE 2018 FAQ

 Q: How much space do I/we have to display our invention?

-A: STEMIE supports the standard trifold display board size of 36” wide and 24” tall, and the trifold is expected to fit onto a footprint of no more than 30” wide on the tabletop.
+A: STEMIE supports the trifold display board size of 48” wide (24″ with both 12″ sides folded in) and 36” tall, and the trifold is expected to fit onto a footprint of no more than 30” wide (with sides folded in) on the tabletop.
 Your Prototype must fit within this space on the table as well, or in front of the table provided it does not encroach upon neighboring prototypes.
 No over-sized displays will be allowed in the judging circle.
 Please refer to the Competition Rules Page for additional size information.

 Q: What if my prototype exceeds the display space?